TaylorOkis/url_shortener/README.md

 4. **Containerization**: production‐ready Dockerfile with multi‐stage builds.

 Anyone evaluating this code can immediately see your ability to design and implement a scalable, secure, and maintainable service.
 You’ve shown command over database modeling (Prisma), server architecture (Express + TypeScript), automated testing (Jest + Supertest), and DevOps (Docker).

-Feel free to use (or adapt) any of these explanations, code snippets, or structural notes directly in your own **README.md** or portfolio.